carbonplan/research/articles/carbon-removal-mechanisms/index.md

 Carbon removal must be considered in the context of the [global carbon cycle](https://www.globalcarbonproject.org/) — the exchange of carbon, in various chemical states, between the land, ocean, atmosphere, and geosphere.
 Each reservoir has a “stock” of carbon stored, and carbon “fluxes” between reservoirs, with billions of tons of carbon (GtC) moving through the system every year.

 Increased carbon in the atmosphere causes warming at the Earth’s surface.
-Since the 1750s, atmospheric carbon has increased by roughly 30% (from ~590 to ~870 GtC), with human emissions (~10 GtC/year) now constituting about 5% of the total atmosphere/ocean and atmosphere/land fluxes combined.<Reference color={meta.color} data={sidenotes[1]}/> <Reference color={meta.color} data={sidenotes[2]}/> (These numbers ignore the important, but smaller, role of changes in other greenhouse gas concentrations and emissions.)
+Since the 1750s, atmospheric carbon has increased by roughly 30% (from ~590 to ~870 GtC), with human emissions (~10 GtC/year) now constituting about 5% of the total atmosphere/ocean and atmosphere/land fluxes combined.<CiteGroup ids={['friedlingstein.2019', 'ciais.2013']}/> (These numbers ignore the important, but smaller, role of changes in other greenhouse gas concentrations and emissions.)
 The efficacy and impact of any carbon removal effort depends on its relative scale and how it interfaces with the background cycle.

 To help the reader develop intuition about carbon removal, we use “intervention diagrams” to succinctly illustrate the impact of specific projects.
 A blank diagram looks like this: